PurnaChandar26/Mutual-Funds-Insights/README.md

 Project Overview
 ----------------

-Welcome to the Mutual Fund Insights project!
-This repository houses a comprehensive analysis of mutual fund data, providing valuable insights for investors in the mutual fund industry.
-Through meticulous data cleaning, transformation, and interactive data visualization using Tableau, this project showcases how raw data was transformed into actionable information.
-Whether you're a novice or an experienced investor, this repository offers a user-friendly Tableau dashboard for easy navigation and exploration of mutual fund data.
+This project aims to provide valuable insights for investors in the mutual fund industry through a comprehensive analysis of mutual fund data using both data visualization and exploratory data analysis (EDA).
+It represents a fusion of meticulous data cleaning and transformation, interactive data visualization using Tableau, and insightful EDA findings.
+This project is a testament to my data analysis and visualization skills, showcasing how I transformed raw data into actionable information using Tableau.

+### Data Preparation and Cleaning

+I began by acquiring a dataset containing mutual fund information, including parameters such as scheme_name, min_sip, min_lumpsum, expense_ratio, fund_size_cr, and more.
+To ensure data accuracy, I meticulously cleaned and formatted the dataset, removing errors and inconsistencies.
+This step was crucial to produce reliable insights.

+### ETL Process

+I performed Extract, Transform, Load (ETL) operations to transform the data into a usable format.
+This involved structuring the data and ensuring it was ready for analysis.
+I also enriched the dataset with relevant information, including fund categories and subcategories, enabling better categorization and analysis.

 Tableau Dashboard
 -----------------